 This event has now been postponed from 2020 to Monday 19 April 2021.
 And as Lord Burghley's year of birth is often disputed - 1520 or possibly 1521 – a Burghley 500 symposium in 2021 is still just as apt!
-The Burghley 500 Symposium will go ahead as an in-person event with the option to tune in as an online only attendee.
-If government restrictions mean we are unable to welcome guests onsite, we will continue as online only.
+The Burghley 500 Symposium will go ahead as an online-only event, taking place over Zoom.

 A symposium on the role that William Cecil, first Baron Burghley, played as one of the most important patrons of art, architecture and horticulture in the Elizabethan Period will be held as part of the celebration of the 500th anniversary of the birth of Lord Burghley.